-- Lifting and Lowering– Many grocery store workers must lift or lower heavy objects or awkward size packages as a part of their daily duties.
+- Lifting and Lowering– Many grocery store employees must lift or lower heavy objects or awkward size packages as a part of their daily duties.

-- Dangerous Machinery– Many grocery store workers are injured every year when using power tools or the bread/meat slicer.
+- Dangerous Machinery– Many grocery store employees are injured using power tools or the bread/meat slicer.

-- Bullying– Intimidation and mistreatment are common tactics used by management and coworkers to generate better performance of the employees.
+- Bullying– Intimidation or mistreatment is a common tactic used by management and coworkers to generate better performance for grocery store employees.

-- Cart Injuries– Grocery store workers are susceptible to serious injuries when retrieving shopping carts from the cart corrals out in the parking lot.
+- Cart Injuries– Grocery store workers are susceptible to suffering harm and pain when retrieving shopping carts from the cart corrals in parking areas.

-- Backroom Injuries– Cardboard crushing machines, freezer and cooler machinery, floor cleaning equipment, and other dangerous appliances and tools require effective safety systems to safeguard the employees.
+- Backroom Injuries– Cardboard crushing machines, freezer & cooler machinery, floor cleaning equipment, and other dangerous appliances and tools require effective safety systems to safeguard grocery store employees.

-- Obstruction Hazards– Stocking materials, pallets filled with box goods, and precariously stacked groceries can create instant tripping hazards as can lose floor mats.
+- Obstruction Hazards– Stocking materials, pallets filled with box goods, and precariously stacked groceries can create instant tripping hazards, as can loose floor mats.